valeriaoshiro/Minesweeper/README.md

 Click [here](https://valeriaoshiro.github.io/Minesweeper/) to play the game

 ## Next steps:
 Will implemement an expert button for 16x30 board with 99 mines.
+I would also like to play my project on my cellphone.

 ## Screenshots:
 * Easy mode: